-Use this tab to recover a DB2 database or DB2 DPF database partitions without selecting backup images.
+Use this tab to recover a DB2 database without selecting backup images.

-Specifies that you can recover a DB2 database or DB2 DPF database partitions without selecting backup images from the CommCell Console.
-When you select this option, the Restore Arguments and Advanced tabs are disabled.
+Specifies that you can recover a DB2 database without selecting backup images from the CommCell Console.
+This option is selected by default whenever you set up a DB2 iDataAgent restore.
+Whenever this option is selected, the Restore Arguments and Advanced tabs are disabled.
 This option is disabled whenever the options for a partial database restore and/or and out-of-place restore are selected.

 - To the End of the Logs